Discover more from Content Captains

 *Head of content roles can fit into any of the three job experience levels, they will vary depending on years of experience required.

-It's important to remember that these roles and titles are ever-evolving since content marketing is a relatively new, and changing, marketing discipline.
+It's important to remember that these roles and titles are ever-evolving since content marketing is a relatively new, and changing, marketing function.

-What content marketing skills do you need to become highly paid?
+What content marketing skills do you need to get high paying jobs?

 If you're to effectively navigate your content marketing career path, you'll have to pick up many skills along the way.